maemo-leste/maemo-user-guide/source/chapters/clock-n-alarms.rst

 |device-language|

-.. note:: You can also type to search, but you will need to have a method of :ref:`Input and keyboard` layout which includes the potentialy special characters of the language you search for, since native language names are being used.
+.. note:: You can also type to search, but you will need to have a method of :ref:`Input and keyboard` layout which includes the potentially special characters of the language you search for, since native language names are being used.

 Date format (read-only)
 """""""""""""""""""""""